tarek-0566/CodeChallenge_ML_Engineer/README.md

    - Automated pipeline with GitHub Actions to lint, test, and build Docker images.

 4. **Monitoring**:
-   - System metrics like system uptime, throughput, resource utilization.
+   - System metrics like system uptime, throughput, resource utilization and latency.
    - Similarity metrics like Average similarity of top K results or hits, similarity score distribution and similarity thresholding.

 ---